Lifelong-Study/gosms/README.md

 )

 func main() {

-    config := gosms.Config{
+    // All platforms are optional, no need to add if not used config := gosms.Config{
         TWSMS: gosms.Profile{"account 1", "password 1"},
         SMSGO: gosms.Profile{"account 2", "password 2"},
     }

+    // Method 1:
-    // Method 1: Specify a preset platform,
+    //     Specify a preset platform,
     //     and all future sending will use this platform to send
     // sms := gosms.Init(config)
     // sms.SetDefaultPlatform(gosms.PLATFORM_TWSMS)
     // result, err := sms.SendText("0963265781", "test")